mosip/documentation/docs/registration-client.md

 The Registration Client is a thick Java-based client where the resident's demographic and biometric details are captured along with the supporting documents in online or offline mode.
 Data is captured in the form of registration packets and is cryptographically secured to ensure that there is no tampering.
 The captured information is packaged and sent to the server for further processing.

-MOSIP provides a reference implementation of a Java-based registration client.
-The code, build files for the registration client is available in **registration client repo**.
+MOSIP provides a reference implementation of a Java-based Registration Client.
+The code, build files for the Registration Client is available in **Registration Client repo**.

 ## Multiple language support
 * Registration client is featured to allow operator to choose the operation language.
 Option to select his/her preferred language, is provided on the login screen.